nikbearbrown/AI4ED/Trust_in_Superintelligent_AI_for_Education/README.md

-## Enhancing Trust in LLMs: Algorithms for Comparing and Interpreting
+## Enhancing Trust in Generative AI: Algorithms for Comparing and Interpreting LLMs
-LLMs

-Megha Patel, Himanshi Motwani, Nik Bear Brown

 **Abstract:**